abrookins/WrapToColumn/README.md

-# Wrap to Column: an Intellij Plugin
+# Wrap to Column: an Intellij Plugin That Wraps Text

 This plugin wraps text to a maximum line width, as defined in the section "Setting the maximum line width."
 It is intended as a replacement for the `gq`